 Here’s the lowdown.

 How Does a Cashier’s Check Differ From Other Checks?

 Unlike a personal check, a cashier’s check is a check that is issued by the bank or credit union, rather than the buyer (or payer).

 Sometimes called an “official bank check,” the funds from a cashier’s check are drawn against the bank’s account rather than the payer’s personal account.
 This means the bank stands behind the check and guarantees that the recipient, or payee, can deposit or cash it and receive the promised funds.

-That also means that the person who cashes it generally runs a much lower risk of having the check bounce, which can lead to hefty fees for both parties in the transaction.
+• The person who deposits a cashier’s check generally runs a much lower risk of having the check bounce.
+In addition to the frustration this can trigger, bounced checks can lead to hefty fees for both parties in the transaction.

 The Original Check

-The use of cashier’s checks dates as far back as the 1500s in Holland.
+Curious about how cashier’s checks came into being?
+They date as far back as the 1500s in Holland.
 As an international center of trade, Amsterdam was home to merchants and banks, and many of them didn’t want to lug around bags of cash to conduct business.

 As they say, the rest is history.
 Check writing was adopted across the continent and evolved from there.
-Soon, cashiers weren’t the only people writing checks, account holders could too.
-That’s how we have the check books of today.
+Soon, cashiers weren’t the only people writing checks; account holders could too.
+Then we evolved to having today’s checkbooks.